 First and foremost, the Torrey pine tree only grows naturally in two places Del Mar and Santa Rosa Island, off the coast of Santa Barbara, which is 175 miles away.

-The Santa Rosa Island trees are a subspecies – Pinus torreyana insulavis and are usually shorter, more sprawling, have shorter needles, and broader cones compared to the mainland population.
+The Santa Rosa Island trees are a subspecies – Pinus torreyana insulavis and are usually shorter, more sprawling, have shorter needles and broader cones than the mainland population.

-Torrey pine trees that are found in Del Mar (Pinus torreyana torreyana) are wind-sculpted, more bent on the bluffs, and rarely reach heights over 39 feet (12 m).
-In contrast, inland trees in more sheltered areas are able to grow straighter and reach heights up to 108- 148 feet (33 m- 45 m) tall.
+Torrey pine trees found in Del Mar (Pinus torreyana torreyana) are wind-sculpted, more bent on the bluffs, and rarely reach heights over 39 feet (12 m).
+In contrast, inland trees in more sheltered areas can grow straighter and reach heights up to 108- 148 feet (33 m- 45 m) tall.